Liberty ship: After the war

 In the 1960s, three Liberty ships and two Victory ships were reactivated and converted to technical research ships with the hull classification symbol AGTR (auxiliary, technical research) and used to gather electronic intelligence and for radar picket duties by the United States Navy.
 The Liberty ships SS Samuel R. Aitken became USS Oxford, SS Robert W. Hart became USS Georgetown, SS J. Howland Gardner became USS Jamestown with the Victory ships being SS Iran Victory which became USS Belmont and SS Simmons Victory becoming USS Liberty.
 All of these ships were decommissioned and struck from the Naval Vessel Register in 1969 and 1970.

-USS Liberty was a Belmont-class technical research ship (electronic spy ship) that was attacked by Israel Defense Forces during the 1967 Six-Day War.
-She was built and served in World War II as SS Simmons Victory, as a Victory cargo ship.

-From 1946 to 1963, the Pacific Ready Reserve Fleet – Columbia River Group, retained as many as 500 ships.
+From 1946 to 1963, the Pacific Ready Reserve Fleet – Columbia River Group, retained as many as 500 Liberty ships.

 In 1946, Liberty ships were mothballed in the Hudson River Reserve Fleet near Tarrytown, New York.
 At its peak in 1965, 189 hulls were stored there.
 The last two were sold for scrap to Spain in 1971 and the reserve permanently shut down.

 Only two operational Liberty ships, SS John W. Brown and SS Jeremiah O'Brien, remain.
 John W. Brown has had a long career as a school ship and many internal modifications, while Jeremiah O'Brien remains largely in her original condition.
 Both are museum ships that still put out to sea regularly.
 In 1994, Jeremiah O'Brien steamed from San Francisco to England and France for the 50th anniversary of D-Day, the only large ship from the original Operation Overlord fleet to participate in the anniversary.
 In 2008, SS Arthur M. Huddell, a ship converted in 1944 into a pipe transport to support Operation Pluto, was transferred to Greece and converted to a floating museum dedicated to the history of the Greek merchant marine; although missing major components were restored this ship is no longer operational.